opencog/benchmark/query-loop/README.md

 			GeneNode "RAD23A"
 ```

+One of the two benchmarks searches for triangular loops in the
-The specific pattern search is for triangular loops, of the form
+graph, specificially, those of the form
 ```
    (Evaluation (Predicate "interacts") (List gene (Variable "$a"))) (Evaluation (Predicate "interacts") (List (Variable "$a") (Variable "$b")) (Evaluation (Predicate "interacts") (List gene (Variable "$b")))
 ```
 where `gene` is a given gene, specified by the scientist, and `$a` and
 `$b` are two other genes that interact with it.

-Given the above
-contraints, these interaction make a loop or triangle.
+The other benchmark looks for pentagons,and so is similar, except that
+two of the edges are gene-protein expression relations, and one vertex
+is a reactome pathway label.

-The dataset is further charcachterized
+The structure of the dataset is explored
 [in the dataset-notes directory.](./dataset-notes)

-This is a "real world" benchmark, in that it uses a real-world dataset,
-containing actual data from genomics datasets.
-As a "real-world"
-benchmark, it should represent "real-world" results that users can
-expect to get.

-A diary of results can be found in `diary.txt`.
+A historical diary of performance measurement results can be found in
+`diary.txt`.

 ==Running the benchmark